 Joining a CSA was probably the best thing I could have done to expand my cooking repertoire.
 Cooking through the seasons is easy and feels completely natural once you get into a rhythm with it.
 Also, I love how working with ingredients that are new to you makes you get creative.
 I love helping my followers see their CSA share as exciting vs. intimidating.

 Over the last few years I kept thinking, I wish I’d had ONE resource to teach me everything I’ve learned over the last 20 years – what I needed really, when I moved into my own place.
-So, I am creating something for my younger self and also for my nieces and nephews as they head into their first places and independence.
+So, I am now creating something for my 12 nieces and nephews as they head into their first places and independence.
 They will often text me questions like, “what kinds of knives do I need?
 That stock you make…can you walk me through it?
 Hey, I want to cook a steak.
 Where do I start?”